gaurav-gaurav/gaurav-gaurav.github.io/_pages/reserach.md

 <div class="row">
 <div class="col-sm-12">

-My research explores how **learning algorithms can enable robots to autonomously acquire complex skills in the real world**.
+My research explores how <strong>learning algorithms can enable robots to autonomously acquire complex skills in the real world</strong>.
-I focus on reinforcement learning systems that are **data-efficient, robust to uncertainty, and deployable on physical robots**.
+I focus on reinforcement learning systems that are <strong>data-efficient, robust to uncertainty, and deployable on physical robots</strong>.

-The long-term goal is to build **embodied AI systems that can learn continuously from interaction**, bridging the gap between machine learning theory and real robotic deployment.
+The long-term goal is to build <strong>embodied AI systems that can learn continuously from interaction</strong>, bridging the gap between machine learning theory and real robotic deployment.

 </div>
 </div>